Author(s): Delaire É; Vincent T; Cai Z; Machado A; Hugueville L; Schwartz D; Tadel F; Cassani R; Bherer L; Lina JM; Pélégrini-Issac M; Grova C;

 Author(s): Sidorenkov AV; Borokhovski EF;

 In this article, we attempted to integrate and further develop theoretical ideas in the area of the small group research about all group activity levels (types of actors) - individual, informal subgroup, and group - and about connections among them.
-We have ...
+We have touched upon such issues as (a) modes of group activity represented by activities of each type of t ...

 Article GUID: 37041377